-Dependent - Your spouse, child to the dependent child age limit provided in "Who is Eligible for Coverage," child whom you or your spouse have adopted or been appointed legal guardian to the dependent child age limit provided in "Who is Eligible for Coverage," grandchild who meets the eligibility requirements as defined in "Who is Eligible for Coverage" to the dependent child age limit provided in "Who is Eligible for Coverage," disabled dependent or dependent child as defined in "Who is Eligible for Coverage," or any other person whom state or federal law requires be treated as a dependent under this health coverage.
+Dependent - Your spouse, child to the dependent child age limit provided in "Who is Eligible for Coverage," child whom you or your spouse have adopted or been appointed legal guardian to the dependent child age limit provided in "Who is Eligible for Coverage," grandchild who meets the eligibility requirements as defined in "Who is Eligible for Coverage" to the dependent child age limit provided in "Who is Eligible for Coverage," or any other person whom state or federal law requires be treated as a dependent under this health coverage.

-Designated Agent - An entity that has contracted, either directly or indirectly, with Blue Cross to perform a function and/or service in the administration of this health plan.
+Designated Agent - An entity that has contracted, either directly or indirectly, with Blue Plus to perform a function and/or service in the administration of this health plan.
 Such function and/or service may include, but is not limited to, medical management and provider referral.